 Certain contractor expenses.
 While all IDC expenses are deductible, care must be taken to ensure that those bills are properly classified.
 For example, if a claimed IDC links to an expense for depreciable property, or to production costs that link to a taxpayer’s depletable income, those contractor expenses must be capitalized.

 Non-U.S. IDC expenses.
 If IDCs were incurred for an oil or gas well located outside of the United States, those costs cannot be taken as a current business expense.
-But the IRS does allow operators or working interest owners to include those costs as part of the well’s adjusted basis, which can be beneficial in depletion or depreciation calculations.
+The IRS does allow operators or working interest owners to capitalize those costs and amortize them over a period of 10 years.

 For more information, watch our webinar “Oil and Gas Taxation 101” on demand.